tayral/anl_tutorials/README.md

-# Tutorials for QX01
+# myQLM Hands-on

 ## Requirements

-You need to have myqlm installed on your computer:
+Either use mybinder (recommended way for the tutorial), or install myqlm on your computer by running:

 	pip install myqlm
 	pip install myqlm-simulators

-## Howto

-Launch a jupyter kernel:

-	jupyter notebook

-Then, go through the notebooks.
-They are sorted by ascending order of difficulty.

 ## Documentation